This car won the World Championship in 1975 and 1977. It is the ultimate evolution of the famous Tipo 33 series.

-By February 1975, it was obvious that Alfa Romeo Autodelta were going to run a team for the world champion of makes.
-They could not count on governmental support because racing was so expensive at that time, but fortunately they were able to get sponsorship from the Willi Kauhsen team, who competed in the German-based sports car races and already had experience with the Tipo 33.
+By February 1975, they decided that Alfa Romeo Autodelta would run a team for the world champion of makes.
+They could not count on governmental support because racing was so expensive.
+Fortunately, they could get sponsorship from the Willi Kauhsen team, who competed in the German-based sports car races and already had experience with the Tipo 33.
 By transferring the racing management to the German racing team, Alfa Romeo could carry the banner for Italy without taxing the already concerned state of international racing in Italian politics.
 Even though it was a Kauhsen team, Autodelta mechanics and drivers, still under the direction of Carlo Chiti, were responsible for the bread and butter of the program.

 Later on, Derek Bell was to comment that Willi Kauhsen did an excellent job, being supported by Autodelta, to organize the somewhat looseness of the Alfa team.
-Bell himself did very well, and led the program with four world-championship races, and the Le Mans.
-He described his experience in the 33 TT12 in Collins and McDonough monograph on the Tipo 33 as follows:
+Bell himself did well, and led the program with four world-championship races, and the Le Mans.

 This car was first seen by me at the August 22, 1993 Christie’s auction in Monterey.
-It presented with certification from Carlo Chiti himself and was reported to be the car which Arturo Merzario and Jacques Lafitte and Rolf Stommelen drove during the World Championship season.
-It was completely rebuilt by Ambrosia Motors under the direction of Gambi Marzello and Vittoria Berno, both ex-Autodelta employees, in a no expense spared fashion bringing it to excellent condition, with full mechanical racing specifications.
+It presented with certification from Carlo Chiti himself.
+He reported it to be the car which Arturo Merzario and Jacques Lafitte and Rolf Stommelen drove during the World Championship season.
+Ambrosia Motors rebuilt it under the direction of Gambi Marzello and Vittoria Berno, both ex-Autodelta employees, in a no expense spared fashion bringing it to excellent condition, with full mechanical racing specifications.

-Ambrosia Moto officers Marcello Berno certified in writing as well that they were former Autodelta employees and that they restored the car completely, from chassis up, completing the work on September 26, 1988.
+Ambrosia Moto officers Marcello Berno certified in writing as well stated they were former Autodelta employees and that they restored the car completely, from chassis up, completing the work on September 26, 1988.

-Convinced that this was the original thing, I examined the car and had a nice discussion with Brian Redman who had gone over it and pronounced it in top shape, with a strong recommendation that we buy it.
-Christie’s representative, David Gooding, was there to affirm the car’s quality, and it was obvious that this car should represent the collection’s post-war homage to Alfa’s sterling sports racing history.
+Convinced that this was the original thing, I examined the car and had a nice discussion with Brian Redman who had gone over it and pronounced it in top shape, with a strong recommendation we buy it.
+Christie’s representative, David Gooding, was there to affirm the car’s quality, and it became clear this car should represent the collection’s post-war homage to Alfa’s sterling sports racing history.